-As we are talking about horse racing, you will no doubt be aware that the Cheltenham Festival is just around the corner and will begin on 13th of March 2018.
-The festival takes place at Prestbury Park bringing together some of the best jockeys, horses and trainers in the world.
+The Cheltenham Festival begins in early March every year at Prestbury Park bringing together some of the best jockeys, horses and trainers in the world.

 The event takes place over four days with each day having a different name and its own unique specialities.
 The Gold Cup is its most famous race while other races like the Champion Chase, World Hurdle and Champion Hurdle are also well-known.

 The Kentucky Derby is the first leg of the American Triple Crown series.
 Every year over 150,000 spectators descend on Churchill Downs in order to watch this historic event, the Kentucky Derby.
 Its attendance ranks first in North America.

 Unlike some other races, the Kentucky Derby has been run every year since 1875.
 The race lasts no more than two minutes and is thus known in the US as the "The Most Exciting Two Minutes In Sports."

 On crossing the finish line, the winning horse is draped in an elaborate garland of roses.
 That is why, it is also called "The Run for the Roses."

 Famous Horse Races No 2 - The Preakness Stakes

 The Preakness Stakes is the second leg of the American Triple Crown series which is held in May each year at Pimlico Race Course in Baltimore.
 The race has witnessed some changes since it was first run in 1873, however there are many traditions which remain the same.